ivana2021/IrisClassifier/README.md

-# IncomePredict
+IRIS CLASSIFICATION
-Deployment Machine Learning Model using Ensemble Learning
+Deployment of Machine Learning Model using Ensemble Learning